-A qualified personal service corporation is taxed at a flat rate of 34% on its taxable income.
-A corporation is a qualified personal service corporation if it meets BOTH of the following tests: (a) substantially all of its activities involve the performance of services in the fields of health, law, engineering, architecture, accounting, actuarial science, performing arts, or consulting; and (b) at least 95% of its stock is owned by (1) employees performing the services, (2) retired employees who had performed the services listed above, (3) any estate of an employee or retiree described above, or (4) any person who acquired the stock of the corporation as a result of the death of an employee or retiree if the acquisition occurred within 2 years of death.
+Qualified personal service corporation.- A qualified personal service corporation is taxed at a flat rate of 35% on its taxable income.
+A corporation is a qualified personal service corporation if it meets BOTH of the following tests:

+- Substantially all of its activities involve performing services in the fields of health, law, engineering, architecture, accounting, actuarial science, performing arts, or consulting, and - At least 95% of its stock, by value, is owned, directly or indirectly, by (1) employees performing the services, (2) retired employees who had performed the services listed above, (3) any estate of an employee or retiree described above, or (4) any person who acquired the stock of the corporation because of the death of an employee or retiree (but only for the 2-year period beginning on the date of the employee's or retiree's death).
 See Temporary Regulations section 1.448-1T(e) for details.

-Note: If the corporation meets these tests, be sure to check the box on line 3, Schedule J.
+Note: If the corporation meets these tests, check the box on line 3, Schedule J.